-Encouraging your child to keep track of her periods on a calendar or in a diary can help her get to know her own menstrual cycle.
+It can be good for your child to keep track of her periods in an app, on a calendar or in a diary.
+This can help her get to know her own menstrual cycle.
 If she has a fairly regular cycle, a calendar can help your child know when to expect her period, so she can prepare for things like sleepovers, school camps or swimming carnivals.

-A calendar can also help show if your child’s cycle is very irregular so you’ll know if she should talk to a GP.
+A calendar can also help show whether your child’s cycle is very irregular, so you’ll know whether she should talk to a GP.

-If your child gets a sore stomach, back or legs before or during her period, she could try the following:
+Period pain is common.
+If your child gets a sore tummy, back or legs before or during her period, she could try: